coopercox315/neural-style-transfer/README.md

 # Neural Style Transfer 🌆🎨
 Neural Style Transfer (NST) is a deep learning technique that effectively merges the content of one image with the artistic style of another, creating a new stylized image.
 It leverages convolutional neural networks (CNNs) to extract and manipulate features from the style image and transfer them across to the content image, allowing users to take any image and turn it into a newly generated art piece.

-This repo contains a PyTorch implementation of 'Image Style Transfer using Convolutional Neural Networks' as discusssed in the original paper by [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) The PyTorch implementation by [Alexis Jacq](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) was also referenced during the creation of this version.
+This repo contains a PyTorch implementation of 'Image Style Transfer using Convolutional Neural Networks' as discussed in the original paper by [Gatys et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) The PyTorch implementation by [Alexis Jacq](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html) was also referenced during the creation of this version.

 ## How it works
-Neural Style Transfer relies on CNNs to seperate and recombine the **content** and **style** of images, creating visually impressive results.
+Neural Style Transfer relies on CNNs to separate and recombine the **content** and **style** of images, creating visually impressive results.
 This project implements NST using a modified VGG19 model, organized in a class-based structure for greater flexibility and modularity.
 The process itself involves the following key steps:
 1. **Image loading and preprocessing**: before the NST process begins, the input images (content and style) must be prepared for the model.
 This involves resizing, normalizing and converting them into a format that is compatible with the model (tensor).
    - **Image Resizing**:
      - The input images are resized to a maximum size specified by the user (e.g., 512).
 This ensures consistency and reduces the computational load for large images.